t0pd4wn/yb/README.md

 ## Tests:

-A simple test suit is made available through a `yb.yaml` and a `yb_test.sh` files in the `tests/` folder.
+A simple test suit is made available in the `tests/` folder.
+It presents the various `yb` use cases.

-To launch them, run the below command from the repository root level :
+To launch it, run the below command from the repository root level :
 ```bash
 ./tests/yb_test.sh
 ```